This low carb citrus cheesecake is bursting with flavour!

 Add the cream cheese, the low carb sugar-free condensed milk, orange extract (if using) and cream to the bowl of a stand mixer (or large mixing bowl if using a hand-held mixer).
 Mix on medium speed until ingredients are combined, then increase speed to high, scraping down sides as needed.
 Mix until smooth and creamy.

 In a small glass or bowl, combine juice from fruit and stir in gelatine powder.
 Put the container in microwave and heat for 20-30 seconds, stir and check gelatine has dissolved (nuke a little longer if needed until gelatine dissolves)

 Add gelatine mixture and 2/3 of lemon and lime zest (and 2/3 orange zest if not using extract) to cream cheese mixture and mix at medium speed until combined.
 (Remember to only use 2/3 zest in filling mix and reserve 1/3 for decoration)

-Add 2 tsp of preferred sugar substitute to extra cream and whip until stiff.
+Add the 2 tsp sugar substitute to the 1.5 cups of additional whipping or heavy cream and beat until stiff.

 Spread a very thin layer of the whipped cream over the top of cheesecake.
 Put rest of cream into a piping bag, and pipe cream swirls around the outer edge of the cheesecake.
 Finally, sprinkle reserved zest evenly over cream swirls.